 Parent Code Child Codes Description Availability Scheduled Down- time Setup/Clean Up Indicates that a production loss is due to resources that are unavailable for use (e.g., scheduled maintenance).
-Unscheduled Down- time Idle Time No Demand Indicates that a production loss is due to No Feedstock or Raw Material available resources that are currently not in use (e.g., a piece of equipment is available for use, but there are not enough employees to operate it).
-Losses associated with the Idle Time OEE code are included in the calculations for other categories (availability, performance, and quality).
+Unscheduled Down- time Idle Time No Demand Indicates that a production loss is due to No Feedstock or Raw Material available resources that are currently not in use (e.g., a piece of equipment is available for use, but there are not enough employ- Not scheduled for production ees to operate it).
+Losses associated with the Idle Time OEE code are included in the calculations for other categories (avail- ability, performance, and quality).
 Idle Time does not represent its own OEE category.
-Not scheduled for production Performance Minor Stops Indicates that a production loss is due to Reduced Rate resources that are not performing at 100% capacity.
+Performance Minor Stops Indicates that a production loss is due to Reduced Rate resources that are not performing at 100% capacity.
 Quality Startup Rejects Indicates that a production loss is due to poor quality product that could not be used.
 Production Rejects